yshen47/SGAM_NeurIPS22/README.md

 ## Quickstart
 Try [our Colab codebook](https://colab.research.google.com/drive/1nW5oHKsb0e01BdFU-EjsNqJmQNNo294h?usp=sharing) to play our trained models on sample CLEVR-Infinite and GoogleEarth-Infinite dataset!
 ## Installment
-- Docker Image (Recommended):
-  1. Prerequisite: make sure you have [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) installed, and a nvidia GPU on your device.
-  2. Run the following command to get our docker image:
-     ```angular2html
-     docker pull yshen47/sgam:latest
-     ```
-  3. Clone our github repository into directory [proj_root].
-     ```angular2html
-     git clone git@github.com:yshen47/SGAM.git
-  4. Copy the trained_models directory located in /root/trained_models inside the docker container to [proj_root]/trained_models.
-     Note that the trained checkpoints inside the docker image are the same as the ones from [here](#trained-models).

-  5. Run the following command to start the SGAM docker container at directory [proj_root].
-This command will mount the SGAM codebase to the container
-     ```angular2html
-     nvidia-docker run -it --rm --gpus all --volume $PWD:/root/sgam yshen47/sgam:latest
-     ```
-  6. If everything runs correctly, then you should be able to run the following command and get unrolling results at directory grid_res/
-     ```angular2html
-     python main_scene_generation.py
-     ```

 - Manual Installment (Only tested on Ubuntu 18.04):